 The program re-draws the lines of artistic ownership in theatre and overturns the traditional norms and power structures embodied by the current regional theatre model.
 Instead of working with pre-established texts, the program advocates creativity as dialogue rather than monologue; actors and directors working together in an improvisational framework in order to create characters and plays wholly "owned" by creative ensembles.
 Instead of building new work around the written word, the program focuses intensively on the body and a physical approach to creating characters and theatrical ideas.
 Leveraging a variety of disciplines and focusing on Lecoq pedagogy, the curriculum offers several channels of explorations each week structured on the three main arteries of physical theatre: movement, improvisation, and ensemble creation.

 Both MFA and Certificate students are in studio class between 4 and 8 hours daily, pursuing courses that are designed to train the total theatre artist.
-Throughout each of the semesters, students work collaboratively on projects, practicing theatre-making with their peers for faculty evaluation.
+Throughout each semester, students work collaboratively on projects, practicing theatre-making with their peers for faculty evaluation.
 The second year features several public performances.
-Both Programs culminate in presentations of original student-created work.
-MFA students continue for an additional semester to complete courses in teaching and pedagogy, as well as a teaching practicum.
+Both programs culminate in presentations of original student-created work.
+MFA students continue their studies for an additional semester to complete courses in education and pedagogy, as well as a teaching practicum.

 Physical Theater Foundations